 - lemon - this is tucked between the sausages and veggies, then squeezed over everything for a nice finishing touch

-How to cut a bell pepper into large strips and with little waste
+How to cut a bell pepper into large strips with little waste?

 There are several ways to cut a bell pepper into strips.
 For this Sausage and Peppers recipe, I prefer to have them sized as I would for fajitas and stir frys (slightly on the larger size).
 You'll notice that peppers cut this way will have rounded ends where the stem and the bottom once connected.